VictorRodriguez/compilers-lecture/labs/05/README.md

-# Lab 04 instructions
+# Lab 05 instructions

 ## Objective

-Make the student understand how to analize a valid CFG
+Make the student understand how to analyze a valid CFG

 # Requirements